nobl9/ekg/CONTRIBUTING.md

 - [package.json](./package.json) - what checks are available (you don't need to always run all of them locally)

-- [cspell.json](./cspell.json) - missing words can be added to the dictionary (please maintain alphabetical order, it checked by a special check too)
+- [cspell.json](./cspell.json) - missing words can be added to the dictionary (please maintain alphabetical order, it is checked by a special check too)

-- [.markdownlint.json](./.markdownlint.json) - rules can be adjusted
+- [.markdownlint.json](./.markdownlint.json) - rules can be adjusted for files with `.md` extension

 ### Pull Request title